 This year’s event also will include approximately 100 local judges and volunteers from education, industry, business and medical professions.
 “We cannot do this event without the help of all of our volunteers and the facilities and support provided by Ashland University,” he said.

-Hudson also thanked Council President Jeff Steele of Mapleton High School, the 15 Mohican District Council members, volunteers who work in a variety of capacities prior to and throughout the day, and Krista Mournet, Director’s Assistant, for the countless hours they contribute to the success of this annual event.
+Hudson also thanked the 15 Mohican District Council members, volunteers who work in a variety of capacities prior to and throughout the day, and Jeff Steele, Council President, and the director’s assistant, for the countless hours they contribute to the success of this annual event.

 He also stressed that, “this event would not be a successful and rewarding experience for our local students without the hard work and commitment of science teachers and the support of their school districts in fostering increased STEM (science, technology, engineering, and mathematics) literacy.”

-Ashland University is a mid-sized, private university conveniently located a short distance from Akron, Cleveland and Columbus, Ohio.
+Ashland University, ranked in the top 200 colleges and universities in U.S. News and World Report’s National Universities category for 2016, is a mid-sized, private university conveniently located a short distance from Akron, Cleveland and Columbus, Ohio.
 Ashland University (www.ashland.edu) values the individual student and offers a unique educational experience that combines the challenge of strong, applied academic programs with a faculty and staff who build nurturing relationships with their students. ###